-In 2010 when Greenpeace posted a viral video highlighting Nestlé’s use of palm oil produced from unsustainable practices which destroy the major habitats of orangutans, it did what any brand in a panic would do.
+In 2010, Greenpeace posted a viral video highlighting Nestlé’s use of palm oil produced from unsustainable practices which destroy the major habitats of orangutans.
+And the company did what any brand in a panic would do.
 It made a valiant attempt to remove the video.
 Following this, there was a strong backlash and protests from all social media communities followed.
-Nestlé had learnt its most important social media lesson, although the difficult way―open engagement is critical when it comes to social media.
+Nestlé had learned its most important social media lesson, although the difficult way.
+And that lesson is: open engagement is critical when it comes to social media.

 It embraced a new social media strategy based on principles of open engagement and developed a new framework using data and insights gained from social media activities on various platforms.
 The insights garnered from this framework were to guide Nestlé in all its future campaigns and help build its reputation.

-Under the leadership of Pete Blackshaw, Global Head, Digital Marketing and Social Media, Nestlé created the Digital Acceleration Team (DAT), a digital leadership training program for digital marketing projects at Nestlé.
-The 12 members of each class are available to work on short-term projects that Nestlé units apply for.
-Then they return to their units, bringing with them what Blackshaw calls “digital vitamins” — a supplemental expertise that can be used to assist digital transformation in the graduate’s home unit.
+Under the leadership of Pete Blackshaw, Global Head, Digital Marketing and Social Media, Nestlé created the Digital Acceleration Team (DAT).
+DAT is the digital leadership training program for digital marketing projects at Nestlé.
+The 12 members of each class are available to work on short-term projects for which the Nestlé units apply.
+Then they return to their units, bringing with them what Blackshaw calls “digital vitamins.”
+These “vitamins” are the supplemental expertise that can be used to assist with the digital transformation in the graduate’s home unit.

 The Training Program

 In an interview published in MIT Sloan Management Review, Pete Blackshaw explains the working of the DAT.